urbit/urbit.org-reloaded/content/docs/azimuth/hd-wallet.md

 Think of your master ticket like a very high-value password.
 The master ticket is the secret code from which all of your other keys are derived.
-Technically, your master ticket is seed entropy.
+Technically, your master ticket is a cryptographic seed.
 You should never share it with anyone, and store it very securely.
 This ticket can derive all of your other keys: your ownership key and all of the related proxies.